amigobrowser/stardew-valley-python-save-editor/README.md

 made for 1.6 version of stardew valley.
 I don't know anything about compatibility with older versions, so it would be nice if you go test it and tell me the results. compatible with PC and android. probably incompatible with consoles.

+will my save files be okay?
+this script makes backups of your saves every time you edit them. if something goes wrong, just check SAVE_BACKUP folder that should be in the same directory as script.

 installation:
 1. download and unzip file from the latest release.
 2. download python and lxml library.